From the Streets to Sobriety: Deonte’s 7+ Ways to Find Purpose in Addiction Recovery

 NAD IV Therapy: 7 Ways This Experimental Treatment Can Support Addiction Recovery

-NAD helps your cells make ATP, or adenosine triphosphate,1 which is the fuel your body runs on.
-If your body doesn’t have enough NAD+, you can feel tired and worn out.
-NAD IV therapy addresses this by boosting your NAD+ levels.
-This treatment may be able to help recharge your cells, support your brain function, and increase energy levels.
+NAD⁺ helps your cells make ATP (adenosine triphosphate),2 the fuel your body runs on.
+When your NAD⁺ levels are low, you can feel tired and worn out.
+NAD IV therapy addresses this by boosting your NAD⁺ levels, which may help recharge living cells, support your brain function, and increase energy levels.

-2. Ease Cravings and Withdrawal
+2. It Could Help Ease Cravings and Withdrawal Symptoms

-Balance Chemicals Naturally
+Balancing Chemicals Naturally

 Infographic from Recovery.com highlighting the main benefits of NAD IV therapy, including boosted energy, brain fog reduction, decreased cravings, withdrawal relief, cell repair support, improved focus, slowed aging, and rapid hydration.
 Illustration features a relaxed person receiving an IV drip.

-4. Repair and Protect Your Cells
+4. NAD⁺ Repairs and Protects Your Cells

-Addiction puts serious strain on your body and can mess with your cellular health, slowing down how your cells repair and protect themselves.
-This stress affects your mitochondria,3 lowers your NAD+ levels, and increases oxidative stress, which can make you feel run-down.
+Addiction puts serious strain on your body and can affect your cellular health, slowing down how your cells repair and protect themselves.
+This strain affects your mitochondrial function,7 lowers your NAD⁺ levels, and increases oxidative stress, which can make you feel run-down.
+NAD IV therapy helps by boosting cellular energy, supporting DNA repair, and activating sirtuins: proteins that protect your cells.8 It’s like giving your body a fresh start at the cellular level so you can start to feel stronger, day by day.

 Infographic from Recovery.com outlining important warnings about NAD IV therapy, including potential discomfort from fast infusions, mild side effects, lack of FDA regulation, high cost, and the need for professional medical administration.
 Emphasizes that it’s not a standalone treatment.

-Side Effects of NAD IV
+Side Effects of NAD⁺ Therapy

-A Natural Step Toward Feeling Better?
+A Natural Step Toward Feeling Better

 FAQs